kadimetla/doc-adk-training/training/module38-best-practices/lab-solution.md

-# Module 38: Best Practices & Production Patterns
+# Lab 38 Solution: Building a Production-Ready Agent

-## Lab 38: Solution
+## Goal

 This file contains the complete code for the `agent.py` script in the Best Practices Agent lab.